marcopennekamp/lore/spec/05-expressions.md

 ###### Example

 **TODO:** How can we define `get` such that it supports tuples of arbitrary length?
-Give every tuple type a supertype called `Product` and implement `get` via multiple dispatch?
+Give every product type a supertype called `Product` and implement `get` via multiple dispatch?

 ```
 const t = (a, b, c)